EMPATHY WITH PLANTS

 The Brian is in The Roots

-Then following his idea (and other plant researchers) that the brain is in the roots – imagining my feet sprouting roots and my brain from the knees down (feet flat on the floor) and this was also surprisingly easy to do, and activates a very nice energy in lower legs.
+Then following his idea (and other plant researchers) that the brain is in the roots – imagining my feet being the roots, with heels as the main stem and runners branching out; and the brain stem, like two spines, running down my legs.
+This is also surprisingly easy to do, and activates a very nice energy in lower legs.

 The Flower